 When you run into a super small milgrain edge, you need to run your fingernail along the edge to feel it.
 Clients have said to me, “I don’t know why, but I like this one better.”
 It’ll be a ring with such a fine milgrain that it’s not that obvious to the eye.
 And yet somehow we sense it.

-Then there are bigger versions of milgrain, that don’t suggest vintage, yet are super appealing, like the ring to the left.
+Then there are bigger versions of milgrain, that don’t suggest vintage, yet are super appealing, like the ring to the above.

 Three Ways Milgrain is Made